Presley Carson: Club career

 Born in Roatán, Carson played almost 100 matches for F.C.
 Motagua over six years before joining Victoria in 1998.
 A year later he moved to Federal.

 International career

-Carson made his debut for Honduras in a March 1995 friendly match against Brazil in which game he immediately scored his first international goal and has earned a total of 5 caps, scoring 3 goals.
-He has represented his country at the 1996 CONCACAF Gold Cup and was a non-playing squad member at the 1998 CONCACAF Gold Cup.
+Carson made his debut for Honduras in a March 1995 friendly match against Brazil in which game he immediately scored his first international goal.
+He earned a total of five caps, scoring three goals.
+He represented his country at the 1996 CONCACAF Gold Cup and was a non-playing squad member at the 1998 CONCACAF Gold Cup.

 His final international was a January 1998 friendly match against Costa Rica, scoring a third international goal.

-International goals
+Death

+Carson died from a heart attack on 28 February 2024, at the age of 55.